waterhackweek/AndeanAmazonHydro/README.md

 - Daily discharge time series for 1975-2016 from 300 hydrological stations across the  Ecuador (90 stations)* (Atlantic and Pacific coast) and Brazil (281 stations).
 - Spatial coordinates of hydrological stations (Brazil and Ecuador).
-- Annual Hydrograms (Ecuador)
+- Annual hydrograms (Ecuador)

 *Data from 71 stations need to be processed into a friendly format.

 Fish data:

-- Point ocurrences of fish species in The Amazon basin (Available at: Global Biodiversity Information Facility https://www.gbif.org)
+- Point ocurrences of fish species in the Amazon basin (Available at: Global Biodiversity Information Facility https://www.gbif.org)

 # Specific Objectives/Questions: